Xtigyro/puppet-docker-swarm-example/README.md

     vagrant up --provider virtualbox

-This will launch 2 virtual machines, install Consul and register a cluster, install Docker and Swarm and then establish the swarm.
+This will launch 2 virtual machines, install Consul and register a cluster, install Docker and Swarm and then establish the Swarm.

 You can access the Swarm using a Docker client, either from you local machine or from one of the virtual machines.
 For instance: